-TRPV4 is Required for Histaminergic-dependent Pruritogens-induced Ca++ Influx in Keratinocytes These in-vivo results raise the question how the histaminergic pruritogens that we have used to evoke TRPV4-dependent scratching affect Ca++ signaling in epidermal keratinocyes, given that TRPV4 is known to function as a Ca++permeable TRP channel in these cells (47).
-To address this specific question, we stimulated primary murine keratinocytes with the same pruritogens used in vivo, then asked whether inhibiting TRPV4 channel activity with a selective small-molecule inhibitor would attenuate any resulting Ca++ transients.
-We first used the classic pruritogen, histamine, which resulted in a dose-dependent Ca++ signal, strongly attenuated by two selective TRPV4 inhibitors, GSK205 and GSK219 (Fig. 2, A-C).
-We obtained a similar reduction of Ca++ signal when stimulating cultured keratinocytes derived from Trpv4^{-/-} pan-null mice, confirming the critical role of TRPV4 in Ca++ influx down-stream of histamine-receptor signaling.
+TRPV4 Is Required for Histaminergic-dependent Pruritogensinduced Ca2+ Influx in Keratinocytes-These in vivo results raise the question of how the histaminergic pruritogens that we have used to evoke TRPV4-dependent scratching affect Ca2+ signaling in epidermal keratinocyes given that TRPV4 is known to function as a Ca2+-permeable TRP channel in these cells (47).
+To address this specific question, we stimulated primary murine keratinocytes with the same pruritogens used in vivo, then asked whether inhibiting TRPV4 channel activity with a selective small-molecule inhibitor would attenuate any resulting Ca2+ transients.
+We first used the classic pruritogen, histamine, which resulted in a dose-dependent Ca2+ signal, strongly attenuated by two selective TRPV4 inhibitors, GSK205 and GSK219 (Fig. 2, A-C).
+We obtained a similar reduction of Ca2+ signal when stimulating cultured keratinocytes derived from $Trpv4^{-/-}$ pan-null mice, confirming the critical role of TRPV4 in Ca2+ influx downstream of histamine-receptor signaling.
 Given the significance of histamine for itch, we also elucidated the receptor subtype present in keratinocytes.
-Our results suggest histamine receptors of the H1, H3 and H4 subtype to be appreciably involved, not H2 receptors.
-This finding is in keeping with previously established expression patterns in keratinocytes (48-51), illustrated in Fig. 3.
-These 3 histamine receptor subtypes signaled to TRPV4 since their selective stimulation led to an appreciable Ca++ transient in primary keratinocytes that could be virtually eliminated by GSK205, as also illustrated in Fig. 3.
+Our results suggest histamine receptors of the H1, H3, and H4 subtype to be appreciably involved, not H2 receptors.
+This finding is in keeping with previously established expression patterns in keratinocytes (48-51) and illustrated in Fig. 3.
+These three histamine receptor subtypes signaled to TRPV4 as their selective stimulation led to an appreciable Ca2+ transient in primary keratinocytes that could be virtually eliminated by GSK205, as also illustrated in Fig. 3.
 Given the translational medical relevance of this finding, we recapitulated this experiment in primary human keratinocytes.
-Results are shown in Fig. 4, demonstrating a similar capability of histamine to evoke Ca++ transients in primary human keratinocytes.
-These Ca++ transients could be completely eliminated with GSK205, as shown in Fig. 4.
-Our findings indicate the TRPV4-mediated Ca++ signal to rely on H1, H3 and H4 receptors.
-Congruency of mouse human histamine-TRPV4 signaling suggests an evolutionary-conserved allergic inflammation mechanism that underlies integumental signaling from keratinocytes to sensory neurons.
+Results are shown in Fig. 4, demonstrating a similar capability of histamine to evoke Ca2+ transients in primary human keratinocytes.
+These Ca^{2+} transients could be completely eliminated with GSK205, as shown in Fig. 4.
+Our findings indicate the TRPV4-mediated Ca^{2+} signal to rely on H1, H3, and H4 receptors.
+Congruency of mouse human histamine-TRPV4 signaling suggests an evolutionary conserved allergic inflammation mechanism that underlies integumental signaling from keratinocytes to sensory neurons.

-Regarding Ca++ signaling in response to other histaminergic pruritogens, we found that compound 48/80 (Fig. 2, D-F) and also the partial histaminergic ET-1 (Fig. 2, G-I) evoked Ca++ transients in mouse primary keratinocytes in a dose-dependent manner which could be blocked with GSK205 and GSK219, or were dramatically reduced in keratinocytes derived from Trpv4^{-/-} pan-null mice.
-Chloroquine, a non-histaminergic pruritogen, however, did not evoke a Ca++ signal in keratinocytes (Fig. 2, J-L).
+Regarding Ca2+ signaling in response to other histaminergic pruritogens, we found that compound 48/80 (Fig. 2, D-F) and also the partial histaminergic ET-1 (Fig. 2, G-I) evoked Ca2+ transients in mouse primary keratinocytes in a dose-dependent manner that could be blocked with GSK205 and GSK219 or were dramatically reduced in keratinocytes derived from Trpv4^{-/-} pan-null mice.
+Chloroquine, a non-histaminergic pruritogen, however, did not evoke a Ca2+ signal in keratinocytes (Fig. 2, J-L).

-Taken together, we detected a TRPV4-dependent Ca++ signal in cultured epidermal keratinocytes in response to histaminergic pruritogens.
-In view of our in-vivo findings with Trpv4 cKO mice, we reason that this Ca++ signal is the cellular signaling correlate of histaminergic pruritogenactivation of TRPV4 channels in epidermal keratinocytes, which is co-contributing significantly to scratching behavior in vivo.
+Taken together, we detected a TRPV4-dependent Ca^{2+} signal in cultured epidermal keratinocytes in response to histaminergic pruritogens.
+In view of our in vivo findings with Trpv4 cKO mice, we reason that this Ca^{2+} signal is the cellular signaling correlate of histaminergic pruritogen-activation of TRPV4 channels in epidermal keratinocytes, which co-contributes significantly to scratching behavior in vivo.